A Guide to Dunedin Fashion and One of a Kind Pieces

 31 Moray Place (Collectibles Revamped); 300B Princes Street (Inside Out), Dunedin

-When you want to look after your wallet and the environment, head in for a browse at some of Dunedin’s stores showcasing pre-loved label clothing and accessories.
-Collectibles Revamped offers an extensive range of exclusive finds for fashion lovers on a budget.
-A short stroll down Princes Street will take you to Inside Out - another cute consignment store where you can fossick for hidden gems such as Karen Walker silk shirts and Yu Mei leather goods.
+When you want to look after your wallet and the environment, head in for a browse at some of Dunedin’s stores that showcase pre-loved label clothing and accessories.
+Collectibles Revamped offers an extensive range of exclusive finds for fashion lovers on a budget, while a short stroll down Princes Street will take you to Inside Out, another cute consignment store where you can fossick for hidden gems such as Karen Walker silk shirts and Yu Mei leather goods.
 With plenty of snazzy finds, there’s something in there for everyone.

 Pavement